postmanlabs/pmquickstarts/site/pmguides/src/websockets_python/websockets_python.md

 $ touch websockets.py
 ```

-Next open the websockets.py file in your favorite editor and add this code for a basic echo server (borrowed from the example in the `websockets` library documentation).
+Next, open the `websockets.py` file in your favorite editor and add this code for a basic echo server (borrowed from the example in the `websockets` library documentation).
 Then save the file.

 ```python
 import asyncio